kyma-project/cloud-manager/README.md

 ## Overview

 [Cloud Manager](docs/user/README.md#what-is-cloud-manager) is a central component that manages access to additional hyperscaler resources from the Kyma Runtime cluster.
-Its responsibility is to bring hyperscaler products/resources into the Kyma cluster in a secure way.
+It brings hyperscaler products and resources into the Kyma cluster in a secure way.

 ## Usage